robertguss/howtocode-next-js/posts/cypress-real-world-app.md

 ## Overview

 [The Real World App (RWA)](https://github.com/cypress-io/cypress-realworld-app) is an application created by the Cypress team that demonstrates real-world usage of Cypress testing methods, patterns, and workflows.
 Essentially, this application is a [Venmo](https://venmo.com/) clone.
-It allows users to sign up for an account, add a bank account and send/receive money between friends.

-You can use this application to learn a whole host of new Cypress features, testing strategies, and best practices.
+The RWA allows users to sign up for an account, add a bank account and send/receive money between friends.

 ## Install